thebarty/gatsby-plugin-analytics-without-segment/README.md

 # gatsby-plugin-analytics-without-segment

 A [Gatsby](https://www.gatsbyjs.org) plugin to use Segments open-source analytics library (analytics.js) **WITHOUT using the paid Segment service (segment.com)**.

+If you want an easy-to-configure `analytics.js`-wrapper for your analytics (**Google Analytics, Mixpanel, Hotjar, YouNameIt, ...**), then this is your go-to!
+Basically **ALL big analytics-integrations are supported**.

-WHY?
-Because it is open source, unlimited and free!
+It is open source, unlimited and free forever!

 Background (state 2018-10-24): Segment.com has aggressive pay-or-leave policies, which they will apply after you hit the 1000 free monthly users limit.
 They will lock your account and stop processing your events after a deadline.

-Some details about this plugin:
+Details:
- * **Best-practises**: This plugin loads [Segments analytics.js](https://github.com/segmentio/analytics.js) following [best-practises](http://www.ianww.com/blog/2017/08/06/analytics-js-standalone-library/) and enables you to easily set options (`cdnUrl` and `services`) via Gatsby-config.
+ * **Best-practise loading of analytics.js**: This plugin loads [Segments analytics.js](https://github.com/segmentio/analytics.js) following [best-practises](http://www.ianww.com/blog/2017/08/06/analytics-js-standalone-library/) and enables you to easily set options (`cdnUrl` and `services`) via Gatsby-config.
  * **Unlimited and free**: You'll use the free analytics.js and not depend on Segment (which has aggressive pay-or-leave policies, after you hit the 1000 free monthly users)
  * **Auto-Track route changes**: Routes are **automatically** tracked via `analytics.page()` via Gatsby
  * **Track events anywhere**: You can track custom-events anywhere in your code via `analytics.track()`